usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 ## 10 Day Dev Challenge

 Repetition is a key learning aid because it helps transition a skill from the conscious to the subconscious.
 Through repetition, a skill is practiced and rehearsed over time and gradually becomes easier.
 Below are exercises to help make coding a habit.
-All the exercises are to be done via Apex.
+All the exercises are to be done via code, not clicks.

 ### Day 1 (Apex: Collections & Inserting Records)
 1. Create a free dev org (if don't have one)